eserie/wax-ml/docs/developer.md

 pip install -e .[complete]  # install wax
 ```

-To upgrade to the latest version from GitHub, just run `git pull` from the WAX
+To upgrade to the latest version from GitHub, just run `git pull` from the WAX-ML
 repository root.
 You shouldn't have to reinstall `wax` because `pip install -e`
 sets up symbolic links from site-packages into the repository.